LivingSkySchoolDivision/SchoolLogicSaskGovAttendanceReport/ReadMe.md

 * The utility does not require an "installation" program to be run, it will work out of the box as long as all the included files are in the same folder.
 * Copy the contents of the zip file to a folder on the C: drive (or optionally, on a network share).
 I recommend creating a new folder on your C: drive called "SKGovAtt", and expanding the zip file into that.
 * To run the utility, launch "SKGovAtt.exe".
 The first time it is run it will prompt for a database connection string.

-You do not need to install this on a server - it is designed to be run from a workstation.
-You may experience slowness if your connection to the database server is less than 10mbps.

 The utility is designed to be used by non-sysadmins once it has been configured.
 As long as the database connection string works, any user who can push a button should be able to generate the file.